brenodupin/tigre/PROCESSING.md

 ## Limitations and Considerations

-This experimental approach has several important limitations:
+This experimental approach has the following limitations:

 1. **Accuracy depends on annotation quality**: The method can only identify introns in regions where gene boundaries and CDS/exon features are correctly annotated in the original GFF3 file.

-2. **Alternative splicing complexity**: In cases of alternative splicing or complex gene structures, the method may not capture all possible intronic variants.
+2. **Alternative splicing complexity**: The cases have not been tested in this advanced use of TIGRE of alternative splicing or complex gene structures, the method may not capture all possible intronic variants.

-3. **Pseudo-introns**: The method may identify regions as "introns" that are actually gaps in annotation rather than true intronic sequences.
+3. **Pseudo-introns**: This "approach by exclusion" may identify regions as "introns" that are actually erroneous gaps in annotation rather than true intronic sequences.
+"Erroneous gaps" can refer both to a gap caused by an actual mistake in the original annotation or a gap created by the filtering criteria defined in --query-string.
+In both scenarios, this approach would classify (by exclusion) a non-intron as intron.

-4. **Feature type dependency**: The success of the extraction depends critically on the consistency of feature type naming in the input GFF3 files.
+4. **Feature type dependency**: The success of the extraction depends on the consistency of feature type naming in the input GFF3 files.

-5. **Maturase and similar protein interference**: In cases where maturases, laglidadg endonucleases, or other proteins are encoded within introns, their CDS annotations will interfere with proper intron extraction.
+5. **Intronic proteins (such as maturases and endonucleases)**: In cases where maturases, laglidadg endonucleases, or other similar proteins are encoded within introns, their CDS annotations will interfere with "proper" intron extraction.
 These proteins are typically encoded by open reading frames located within the intronic sequences of other genes.
-When their CDS features are retained in the Selective cleaning step, they create artificial boundaries that split true intronic regions into multiple fragments.
-In such cases, users should manually remove the CDS and gene annotations of these intronic proteins from the `<AN>_clean_to_introns.gff3` files and re-run the final extraction step to obtain more accurate intronic annotations.
+When their CDS features are retained in the Selective cleaning step, they "force the splitting" of intronic regions into multiple fragments.
+In such cases, users can manually check/remove the CDS and gene annotations of these intronic proteins from the `<AN>_clean_to_introns.gff3` files and re-run `tigre extract`.